dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-Glas can support procedural-loop applications, e.g. `int main() { ... mainloop ... }`.
-This can be achieved by typefully restricting use of effects within 'try' clauses, using a syntax that compiles to hide direct use of 'try' behind if/then/else or pattern matching.
-The main benefit of this design is that it's utterly conventional: we can directly adapt existing APIs.
+The conventional application model is the procedural loop, where an application initializes then enters a main loop.
+However, this is a poor fit for my vision of live coding and reactive systems.
+There is no mechanism to access state hidden within the loop during a software update, nor to robustly inform the application when its observations or assumptions have been invalidated.

-An intriguing alternative is to embrace the transactional nature of those 'try' clauses, and restrict effects to those that easily fit a *transaction machine* application model.
-The benefit of this alternative is that there are many nice non-functional properties for concurrency, process control, live coding, reactive behavior, and real-time systems.
-The weakness is that transactions do not support synchronous interaction with external systems, requiring a huge redesign of the APIs.
+An intriguing alternative is the *transaction machine* model of applications.
+Transaction machines have many nice properties for concurrency, process control, live coding, reactive behavior, and real-time systems.
+They are also a good fit for Glas programs, where the 'try' clauses are essentially hierarchical transactions.

-This document discusses development of transaction machines based applications with Glas.
-However, it might be wiser to get started with Glas apps using the conventional style.
+The disadvantage of transaction machines is development overhead.
+Transactions do not support synchronous interaction, thus many APIs must be redesigned.
+This is a non-trivial effort.
+This document discusses transaction machines and suitable APIs to get started with this model.

 ## Transaction Machines